wfbradley/sickle_stats/README.md

 sampled from another negative binomial, and p_i can be sampled from a beta distribution.
 (These should probably be correlated.)

-## Generative Models

-Once we have fit a probabilistic model, we can generate samples from it to produce a set of synthetic data for further analysis...

 ## Authors